ItzELECTR0/TWAOS/README.md

 # TWAOS
-The Wonderful Adventures Of Sip
+The Wonderful Adventures Of Sip:
 An open-source AAA video game created by a solo developer.

 # Steam Page